datapunks/datapunks.github.io/about.md

 <div class="line"></div>

-Datapunks is based in Edmonton, Alberta and manned by David Woodruff, a lover of logic, design, and longboarding.
+Datapunks is based in Edmonton, Alberta and manned by David Woodruff, a lover of data, design, and adventuring.
 After using new technology for important winter warming program, <a href="http://boylestreet.org/data-scarcity-data-abundance/" target="_blank" style="text-decoration:underline;color:#23eeec;">increasing reported visits by 125% and eliminating 57% missing demographics</a>, David went independent.